 The company said that when Epic gave Fortnite players on iOS a choice between Apple payment and Epic direct payment, Apple retaliated by blocking Fortnite updates.

-When Epic sought to bring the Epic Games Store to iOS, Apple declined.
+Apple declined when Epic sought to bring the Epic Games Store to iOS.

 Apple has denied the charge of monopoly, pointing out it faces enormous competition all over the market, just not within its own App Store.